sonic-net/sonic-mgmt/docs/testbed/README.testbed.MCX.md

 # Dry Run

 Since modification to config_db.json might be difficult to reverse.
-We provided a dry-run option, with -e "dry-run".
+We provided a dry-run option, with -e "dry_run=y".
 It doesn't modify config_db.json but prints the new config_db.json.